hackupstate/careers-in-code-classroom-codebase/cohort-2/module-5/JSON_EXERCISE.md

 ## Exercise 2
-Convert the below javascript object into a JSON object:
+Using the javascript consule, convert the below javascript object into a string containing a JSON object:

 ```
 var javascriptObject = {